timotgl/photostream/README.md

 ### To build and deploy

- 1. `npm run build-gallery` invokes a script that creates an image gallery with metadata.
+ 1. `npm run build:gallery` invokes a script that creates an image gallery with metadata.
 This gallery is the basis for the React app.
- 1. `npm run build-app` builds the React app (including the image gallery) for deployment to your web host.
+ 1. `npm run build:app` builds the React app (including the image gallery) for deployment to your web host.
  1. `npm run preview` locally serves the app build.

 ## Automatic image gallery creation